The People's Best New Chef: California Contenders

 Why They're Amazing: Because the husband-and-wife team combines incongruous ingredients in unexpectedly delicious ways.
 Case in point: headcheese with coffee mustard.

-Background: Both: Bouley (New York), Coi (San Francisco); Evan: Quince (San Francisco); Sarah: Michael Mina (San Francisco)
+background: Both: Bouley (/sites/default/files/ew York), Coi (San Francisco); Evan: Quince (San Francisco); Sarah: Michael Mina (San Francisco)

 Quintessential Dish: Chicken-liver mousse with pole beans and dill, topped with a pain de mie cracker.
 "It's a riff on the green bean casserole I had as a kid," says Evan.